pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 r = requests.get(end_point, headers=headers)
 ```

-> The command returns a list of events with the current state of the subscription for each one of them:
+> The request returns a list of events with the current state of the subscription for each one of them:

 ```json
 [